Is it safe to travel for the holidays this year? - KESQ

 For example, it may be possible to have a “relatively normal” Thanksgiving gathering in parts of the United States where infections are very low, according to Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases.

-“But in other areas of the country … you’d better hold off and maybe just have immediate family,” Fauci told CNN’s Chris Cuomo.
+“But in other areas of the country … you’d better hold off and maybe just have immediate family,” Fauci told CNN’s Chris Cuomo in early October.
 As always, wear masks and keep gatherings small to reduce the risk of infection.

 “I’d like to say that everything is going to be great by Thanksgiving, but honestly … I’m not so sure it is,” he said.